sethmlarson/sethmlarson.dev/app/markdown/2020-10-05/urllib3-newsletter-september-2020.md

 through your proxy.
 This means that the connection between you and your proxy wasn't secure and only the connection to the origin was secure.

-*Obviously not ideal!* Combine this with HTTPS proxies being more common and there's an obvious demand for this functionality.
+*Obviously not ideal!*

+HTTPS proxies are becoming much more common and some proxies, such as ones within a corporation, would be better implemented by authenticating via a client certificate rather than a username and password.

 Well thanks to the hard work of [Jorge](https://github.com/jalopezsilva), who was recently made a collaborator on the urllib3 team, this is now possible!